niemasd/FileFolderMeta/README.md

   -oi OUTPUT_INDENT, --output_indent OUTPUT_INDENT   Number of of Spaces per Indent in Output JSON (default: None) -os, --output_sort                                 Sort Keys in Output JSON Alphabetically (default: False)
 ```

+Then, you can either open the JSON in your favorite JSON viewer / text editor, or you can use the companion [interactive web application](https://niema.net/FileFolderMeta) to view the metadata.